sourcegraph/sourcegraph-public-snapshot/doc/user/campaigns/quickstart.md

     <pre>src campaign preview -f hello-world.campaign.yaml -namespace <em>USERNAME_OR_ORG</em></pre>

-    > The `namespace` can be your Sourcegraph username or the name of a Sourcegraph organisation under which you want to create the campaign.
+    > The `namespace` is either your Sourcegraph username or the name of a Sourcegraph organisation under which you want to create the campaign.
+If you're not sure what to choose, use your username.
 1. Wait for it to run and compute the changes for each repository.
     <img src="./src_campaign_preview_waiting.png" width="600px" style="margin: 1em; margin-bottom: 0.5em; border: 1px solid lightgrey;">
 1. When it's done, click the displayed link to see all of the changes that will be made.